 This term is offered through the College Year in Athens (CYA), a private educational institution that has provided a foreign study program to American colleges and universities for over fifty years.
-Students take four courses which are offered in a broad range of areas related to ancient and modern Greece: a required course in Modern Greek Culture and Language; at least one course from an approved list of courses in Greek art, archaeology, history, or religion and mythology; and two additional courses, which may be selected from a wide range of offerings in philosophy; Ancient Greek, Classical Greek, Modern Greek and Latin; Greek ethnography and Byzantine history; the religions of Greece and the Middle East, Religion; European and Mediterranean Politics, Political Science/International Relations, and Philosophy.
+Students take four courses which are offered in a broad range of areas related to ancient and modern Greece: a required course in Modern Greek Culture and Language; at least one course from an approved list of courses in Greek art, archaeology, history, or religion and mythology; and two additional courses, which may be selected from a wide range of offerings in philosophy; Ancient Greek, Classical Greek, Modern Greek and Latin; Greek ethnography and Byzantine history; the religions of Greece and the Middle East, Religion; European and Mediterranean Politics, Political Science/International Relations, Philosophy and Urban Planning & Sustainability.

 In addition, students go on three CYA sponsored field trips that are coordinated with their course work in Greek art, archaeology, history, or religion and mythology: a five-day field trip to Crete and a four-day trip into the Peloponnese, and a long weekend trip to Delphi.
 Optional trips are offered each weekend that are coordinated with course work in other areas of study.
 Frequently, classes in Athens take place "on site" in a museum or at an archaeological excavation.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)